-Wendy is a visual artist, designer and food stylist who was the camp cook and resident artist for Project Antarctica II in 1996 at Bellingshausen, South Shetland Islands.
+Wendy is an interdisciplinary visual artist, designer, writer and food stylist who was the camp cook for Project Antarctica II at Bellingshausen, South Shetland Islands.

-As Executive Director of the VIEW Foundation, Carol led the pilot civilian clean-up expedition to the Polish Henryk Arctowski research station on the Antarctic Peninsula in 1995, and the Russian-Canadian environmental clean up project on Bellingshausen station in 1995-1996.
+As Executive Director of the VIEW Foundation, Carol created the pilot civilian cleanup expedition to Poland’s Henryk Arctowski research station in Antarctica, 1995, and the Russian-Canadian environmental cleanup project at Bellingshausen, 1995/96.

-She worked for Médecins Sans Frontières in Rwanda, Sudan and East Timor and has presented before the World Trade Organization and the Canadian Parliament on humanitarian issues.
-Carol ran human rights courses in the Asia-Pacific with the Diplomacy Training Program, University of New South Wales.
-She consults for the Museum of AIDS in Africa, Dignitas International and the Stephen Lewis Foundation, amongst others.
+She advises Médecins Sans Frontières/Doctors Without Borders (MSF) Canada and worked for MSF in Rwanda, East Timor and Southern Sudan.
+Carol presented to the World Trade Organization and the Canadian Parliament as one of MSF’s global Access to Essential Medicines campaigners.
+Carol ran human rights courses in the Asia-Pacific with the Diplomacy Training Program, University of New South Wales and consulted for Dignitas International and the Stephen Lewis Foundation.
+She was Special Advisor to the Museum of AIDS in Africa.

-Carol’s writing credits include Determination about Tibetan women in the diaspora and Human Rights: The Essential Reference by Oryx Press.
-She has written for Border Crossing, Wallpaper, The Medical Post, Australian Style and Vogue Entertaining and Travel.
+Carol’s writing credits include Determination about Tibetan women in the diaspora, Human Rights: The Essential Reference, Oryx Press and academic co-publications on HIV/AIDS.
+She has written for Border Crossing, Wallpaper, Canadian Circumpolar Health Network, Calvert Journal, The Medical Post, Australian Style and Vogue Entertaining and Travel amongst others and does public speaking and lecturing for universities and general audiences internationally.
+She’s a new member of the Society of Women Geographers.
 Carol won first prize for Australia in the David T. K. Wong Short Story Competition, PEN International in 2000.

 An accomplished photographer, Sandy has photographed for books such as Chow Down: A Cookbook of Mostly Asian Recipes by Geoff Lindsay (Allen & Unwin), The Granite Club Cookbook: Nigel Didcock and Day in Life of Australia by Nickelodeon.